 God has given responsibility for education primarily to PARENTS - not to the state, not to the church, and not to the school (Deuteronomy 6).
 Collaborative education seeks to maintain this biblical priority.
 It empowers moms and dads to take a direct leadership role in the education of their children while still reaping the benefits of a structured school environment.

 Collaborative-style schools have grown rapidly over the past few decades.
-Beginning with just a few schools in Florida and Texas in the early 1990's, there are now over 200 collaborative-style schools in the US.
+What began with just a few schools in Florida and Texas has multiplied into over 200 collaborative-style schools across the country.
 Research shows that the model works: high-school seniors from University-Model Schools® (a particular kind of collaborative school) "averaged equally high or higher scores than traditional, comprehensive Christian school seniors on all three common standardized exams" (ICCTE Journal, 2014).